 A chronic UTI develops when normal UTI bacteria evade immune or antibiotic attack and burrow into the bladder wall (urothelium) for safety.
 Once the bacteria become embedded within the cells of the urothelium, the infection becomes increasingly difficult to diagnose using current testing methods, and is challenging to treat.
 There is little to no acknowledgement or recognition of chronic UTI in Australia, despite the impact being widespread.
 Read more about chronic UTI

 The answer is, YES!
 If you have UTI symptoms but your test results come back negative, you have good reason to question these tests.
 Current gold standard UTI testing is being used for a purpose it was not originally designed for.
 Inadequate testing could be a major underlying contributor to the development of chronic UTI and other undiagnosed Lower Urinary Tract Symptoms (LUTS).
 Read more about UTI testing

 If you live in Australia and you suspect you have a chronic UTI, it’s highly unlikely you will be accurately diagnosed, let alone receive appropriate treatment.
-It is a different story in the United Kingdom, where a world-leading specialist clinic is diagnosing and treating people with complicated urinary infections, like chronic UTI, over active bladder (OAB), interstitial cystitis/painful bladder syndrome (IC/PBS) and having extremely successful patient outcomes.
-Read more about diagnosing and treating chronic UTI.
+However, the good news is a growing number of proactive and educated Australians are now being diagnosed and properly treated for chronic UTI.
+Read more about how they are doing this.

 Many people diagnosed and successfully treated for a chronic UTI were first diagnosed with a urinary syndrome.
 Read more about common chronic UTI symptoms that are overlooked due to negative UTI tests.